Reviews You Can Rely On

 Measured Charge Time 85 min

 If you're in search of a cordless drill driver and battery combo that can do it all, and you don't already have a preferred tool brand, then we strongly urge you to consider the Kobalt XTR 24-volt 1/2-in.
-Our testers noted that it ''excels at heavy-duty tasks,'' delivers ample drilling and driving force, and includes a battery and charger at a price point that other brands charge for a bare tool.
+This model shines in our two most important testing metrics: drilling and driving.
+It was able to cut a 5-inch hole in our solid core testing door in just 17 seconds, and it drove a lag screw to the full 5-inch depth with ease.
+With a max chuck of 1/2" and 1,200 in-lbs of reported max torque, the Kobalt can handle just about anything you throw at it.
+Our testers were highly impressed, using phrases like “Beast mode!” and “Absolutely demolished it” to describe the boost of power we experienced during our drilling and driving tests.
+We also appreciate that includes a battery and charger at a price point that other brands charge for a bare tool.

-In addition to great performance and a budget-friendly price for a complete kit, the batteries offer a lot of life before needing to be recharged.
+In addition to great performance and a budget-friendly price for a complete kit, the batteries offer a lot of life before needing to be recharged, driving over 140 screws and drilling 26 holes before running dead in our tests.
 Also worth noting is that there are many Kobalt 24V battery-compatible tools for when you are looking at expanding the capabilities of your workspace or garage shop.
-While the Kobalt XTR 24-volt is a top recommendation, it is a little heavier and bulkier than other top models.
-The DeWalt 20V Max Compact DCD777C2 cuts almost a pound off in comparison but still performed valiantly in our tests.
-The drawback is that the weight is carried in the battery, so the Dewalt scored lower in our battery life testing.
+While the Kobalt XTR 24-volt is a top recommendation, it is a little heavier and bulkier than other top models, weighing in at just over 4 lbs.
+The DeWalt 20V Max Compact DCD777C2 cuts almost a pound off in comparison and would be a good alternative that still performed valiantly in our tests.
+However, the extra weight in the Kobalt is carried mostly in the battery, so if you want a heavy-duty drill that doesn't need a lot of downtime, this could be the one for you.

 Read more: Kobalt XTR 24-volt 1/2-in Keyless Brushless Cordless Drill review

-A strong option for buyers building out a set of power tools.
+The Kobalt XTR is a strong option for buyers building out a set of power tools, performing well in almost every single one of our tests.

 Best Tool Only Drill